atxr/FCSC-2023/rev-brachiosaure/README.md

 Q^16 = 256 R^8 = 0   (modulo 256)
 ```

-In practice, Q^8 = 0 most of the time, but with this proof, we can ensure that at least Q^16 should be null.
+Hence, we can ensure that at least Q^16 must be null with a `size_box` of 2.
+In practice, we often have Q^8 = 0, and that's why I used 8 in the equation above.

+Also, by changing the box_size to 3, we notice that the qrcode matrices are not niloptent anymore!

 ### Resolution